HappyTetrahedron/tsncor-website/README.md

 * the `v-if` directive can be added to an HTML tag to make this tag only visible if a javascript condition is true
 * the `v-for` directive can be added to an HTML tag.
 This will make petite-vue repeat the tag once for each item in a javascript list.
 * the `v-bind` directive can be added to inputs (like the search field).
 This means: "whenever this input field changes, update that javascript variable, and vice versa".

+### API (caching)

+There are a few PHP files in `api`.
+These are responsible for server side caching.

+TODO: document how it works.

 ### Look & Feel